-Pupil progress is reviewed half termly.
-Should it be considered that a child has made progress and no longer meets the criteria outlined in the policy, a meeting will be arranged with all stakeholders to discuss the matter.
+Pupil progress is standardly reviewed on a termly basis but this may vary depending on the complexity of the pupils' needs.
+Should it be considered that a child has made progress and no longer meets the criteria outlined in the policy, a meeting will be arranged with all parties involved to discuss the matter.